 Agentic Red-Team Drill Pack

 Why this page exists.
 Governance proves the workflow has a declared shape.
 Red-team replay proves the shape holds when the agent receives hostile instructions, poisoned tool results, malformed approvals, or stale evidence.
-Enterprise buyers will expect both.
+Enterprise reviewers will expect both.

 The product bet